 - 7. Any student making an average of less than 60 must repeat the course in class in order to secure credit for it. - 8.
 If a high school student has made a condition on the first semester's work, his second semester's work may be averaged with the first for a passing grade in all subjects except those mentioned in (6). - 9.
+In averaging the term grades, the instructor shall give the six weeks' test an evaluation of one-third and the daily grades two-thirds. - 10.
 Except by special permission, college students will not be permitted to take less than twelve semester hours of academic work.
 College students will not be permitted to take more than eighteen hours of academic work except in the agricultural group in which nineteen is the maximum.
-Except by special permission high school students will not be permitted to take more than four or less than four major subjects.
+Except by special permission high school students will not be permitted to take more than four nor less than four major subjects.
 College students earning less than nine hours a semester may be asked to withdraw from school.
 High school students passing less than one and one-half units of work a semester will be subject to reclassification if in the opinion of the school authorities such students could do more acceptable work in a lower classification.
-If in the opinion of the authorities such sudents' failures are due to indifference and neglect the students will be asked to withdraw from school. - 10.
+If in the opinion of the authorities such students' failures are due to indifference and neglect the students will be asked to withdraw from school. - 11.
 A student must have written permission from the registrar to change his classification or drop a subject.
 Failure to observe this rule will result in loss of honor points.
-Subjects pursued for a period of seven weeks or more may be dropped by written permission, but a failure will be entered on the record and honor points lost accordingly. - 11.
+Subjects pursued for a period of seven weeks or more may be dropped by written permission, but a failure will be entered on the record and honor points lost accordingly. - 12.
 To be eligible for work that pays part or all of a student's expenses in school, the student must have earned not less than one and one-half units in high school or nine semester hours the last semester he was in school.
 The purpose of giving students jobs is to make it possible for them to gain an education.
 A student who passes less than one and one-half units in high school or nine semester hours in college, either has no time to devote to a job or is not taking advantage of the opportunity provided by holding the job.

-12. Students who offer two units of high school work in a modern language will not be permitted to take college freshman work in the language for credit.
+13. Students who offer two units of high school work in a modern language will not be permitted to take college freshman work in the language for credit.